 Press release from the office of Irving H. Picard, SIPA Trustee for the liquidation of Bernard L. Madoff Investment Securities LLC

-RECOVERY AGREEMENT OF $95 MILLION REACHED WITH
+RECOVERY AGREEMENT REACHED WITH DEFENDER FEEDER FUND

-Once the claim is allowed, Defender is entitled to catch-up payments from the four interim distributions to BLMIS victims to date.
-Out of these catch-up payments, the first $95 million will be used to pay the amount owed by Senator to the BLMIS Customer Fund.
-As of approval of the settlement, Senator becomes an allowed claimant and will receive further distributions along with all other BLMIS customers with allowed claims who are not yet fully satisfied.
+Once the claim is allowed, Defender is entitled to catch-up payments from the five interim distributions the SIPA Trustee has made to BLMIS victims to date.
+Out of these catch-up payments, the first $93 million will be used to pay the amount Defender owes to the BLMIS Customer Fund.
+As an allowed claimant, Defender will receive future distributions along with all other BLMIS customers with allowed claims who are not yet fully satisfied.

 The costs associated with the SIPA Trustee’s recovery and settlement efforts are paid by SIPC, which administers a fund drawn upon assessments on the securities industry.
 No fees or other costs of administration are paid from recoveries obtained by the SIPA Trustee for the benefit of BLMIS customers with allowed claims.

-The SIPA Trustee's motion – as well as information on overall recoveries to date, other legal actions, settlements, and other issues – can be found on the SIPA Trustee’s website: www.madofftrustee.com.
+The SIPA Trustee's motion – as well as information on overall recoveries to date, ongoing legal actions, settlements, and other issues – can be found on the SIPA Trustee’s website: www.madofftrustee.com.

 The Bankruptcy Court will hold a hearing for approval of the settlement motion on April 16, 2015 at 10 a.m.